 How will IBD-related surgeries affect pregnancy?

 Women have had successful pregnancies after undergoing a variety of IBD-related surgeries.
 Bowel resection surgeries have not been seen to have any negative effects on pregnancy.
 Women who have undergone colectomies with ileostomies or J pouches may have slightly decreased fertility rates.
-Women who have developed fistulas or abscesses around the rectum and vagina, as a result of IBD, will most likely have to deliver via Cesarean section.
+Women who have developed Crohn's disease or abscesses around the rectum and vagina, as a result of IBD, will most likely have to deliver via Cesarean section.
 Most abdominal surgeries and invasive diagnostic procedures can be safely preformed during pregnancy.1,2

 Will IBD affect breastfeeding?